-- Once a student has identified a research/thesis advisor, the student should apply for the Honors Program by submitting an application to the Biology Advising Office and to CISAB.
+- Once a student has identified a research/thesis advisor, the student should apply for the Honors Program by submitting an application to the Animal Behavior advisors and to CISAB.

 - The experimental portion of the research project should be well underway no later than the start of the student's final semester.